TylerFlar/minecord-link/README.md

 After installing the plugin and configuring the Discord bot token, you need to run the setup command in Discord:

-1. In your Discord server, go to the channel where you want to set up the MineCord-Link bot.
+1. In your Discord server, go to the channel where you want to set up the MineCord Link bot.
 2. Type `/setup` and press Enter.
 3. If you're authorized, the bot will confirm that it has been set up for the current server and channel.